 This will present you with several settings to fine-tune how your task operates:

-• Restrict assignees to custom translation statuses — this option becomes available if custom translation statuses are enabled in your project.
+Restrict assignees to custom translation statuses — this option becomes available if custom translation statuses are enabled in your project.
 When activated, you can specify which custom statuses the assignees can apply.
-By default, only project admins can manage these statuses.
+By default, only contributors with the "Change custom status" permission can manage these statuses.
 However, with this option enabled, assignees can toggle the chosen statuses while the task is open.
-Once the task is closed, non-admins lose this ability.
+Once the task is closed, assignees without the "Change custom status" permission lose this ability.

 Once you’ve adjusted the advanced options to your liking, click Save changes to apply them.